jpb2022/Face-Recognition-FaceNet-OpenCV-Dlib/README.md

 # 🧬 Generating Face Embeddings

-Once images are aligned, embeddings are generated:
+After alignment, embeddings are generated using the CNN:

 ```python
 embedded[i] = model.predict(preprocessed_image)
 ```

-Each face is converted into a **128-dimensional vector**.
+Each face is transformed into a **128-dimensional numerical vector**.

+These embeddings are the core of the recognition system.

 ---

 # 📏 Distance Threshold Selection

-To decide whether two faces are the same person, we compute:
+To decide whether two faces match:

-* Euclidean distance between embeddings
+* Compute Euclidean distance between embeddings
-* Compare against a threshold value
+* Compare with a learned threshold

 ### Evaluation Strategy

-* Compute distances for all image pairs
+* Calculate distances for all image pairs
-* Measure performance using **F1 score** (better than accuracy for imbalanced data)
+* Evaluate using **F1 score** (better for imbalanced data)
-* Choose threshold with highest F1 score
+* Select threshold with maximum F1 score

-Example result:
+Typical result:

 * Optimal threshold ≈ **0.56**
 * Verification accuracy ≈ **95–96%**

 ---

-# 👤 Face Recognition
+# 👤 Face Recognition Methods

-Once embeddings are available, recognition can be done in two ways:
+Once embeddings are available, recognition can be performed in two ways:

 ### 1. Direct Distance Matching

-* Compare input embedding with database
+* Compare input embedding with stored embeddings
 * Assign identity with smallest distance
 * If distance > threshold → **Unknown**

 ### 2. Classifier-Based Recognition

-Use machine learning classifiers on embeddings:
+Use machine learning classifiers:

 * **KNN Classifier**
 * **SVM Classifier**

-Example performance on test data:
+Example performance:

 * **KNN Accuracy: ~96%**
 * **SVM Accuracy: ~98%**